Healthy High-Fat Foods to Keep You Full and Satisfied

-Fats are not all bad, there are some which are actually healthy.
-Your body needs dietary fat (which is why many fats are called “essential”) in order to lose weight and for other bodily functions.
+Fats are not all bad in fact, some are healthy.
+Your body needs dietary fat (which is why many fats are called “essential”) to lose weight and for other bodily functions.

-Healthy fats help regulate hunger hormones, increase satiety, transport nutrients through your body, and improve your fat-soluble vitamin uptake.
-Most unprocessed and high-fat foods come packaged with many of those important nutrients, from vitamins and minerals to free-radical fighting antioxidants.
+Healthy fats help regulate hunger hormones, increase satiety, transport nutrients through your body, and improve the uptake of fat-soluble vitamins.
+Most unprocessed and high-fat foods are packed with several important nutrients, including vitamins, minerals, and antioxidants.

-But the reality is that not all fats are created equal.
-With all the different types of fat out there, it can be confusing to determine which is which.
-With the ever-changing lifestyle of the modern family, nutritional needs are evolving and so is the narrative on fat intake.
+But not all fats are equal in nutrition and health impact.
+With all the different types of fat out there, it can be confusing to determine what types of fats are good for you.
+With the ever-changing lifestyle, nutritional needs have also evolved and so is the narrative on fat intake.
 To cut through the noise, here are some healthy-fat foods you need to know about.
-But before you go off on a high-fat binge, remember that — like all foods — even these healthy fats should be consumed in moderate amounts.
+But, before you go off on a high-fat binge, remember that — like all foods — even these healthy fats should be consumed in moderate amounts.

 Healthy fats usually refer to monounsaturated and polyunsaturated fats.
 These fats offer heart-health benefits and reduce LDL (bad) cholesterol — the kind that clogs your arteries.
 Here’s the list of healthy-fat foods you should add to your plate.

-- Nut and Seed Butter: Not all kinds of butter are good sources of healthy fats.
+Nut and Seed Butter: Not all kinds of butter are good sources of healthy fats.
 It’s important to check out the nutrition labels on jars of regular and reduced-fat nut butter.
 Each serving provides a healthful amount of monounsaturated and polyunsaturated fats.
-These delicious spreads can be high in calories so it is essential their consumption is moderated.
+It's important to consume these tasty spreads in moderation as they can be high in calories.